VL Norm: Rethink Loss Aggregation in RLVR: Analysis of Loss Aggregation Methods in RLVR

 Consider $\text{Var}(\bm{g}_i) \approx \text{Var}(\sum_{t=1}^{L_i}A_i\nabla_\theta \log \pi_\theta(o_{i,t} \mid q, o_{i,<t}))$ \footnote{The variance here is strictly defined as $\mathrm{Var}(\bm{g}_i) = \mathbb{E}\!\left[ \left\| \bm{g}_i - \mathbb{E}[\bm{g}_i] \right\|^2 \right], $ which measures the expected deviation in norm and corresponds to the total variance in statistics.
 For simplicity, we refer to it as \textit{variance} throughout this paper without further specification.}.
 We approximate this as $\mathrm{Var}(\bm{g}_i) \approx \sum_{t=1}^{L_i} \mathrm{Var}(A_i \nabla_\theta \log \pi_\theta(o_{i,t} \mid q, o_{i,<t}))$, by ignoring covariance between individual token-level gradients.
 Assuming each token-level term contributes approximately a constant variance $V$, we thus have $\mathrm{Var}(\bm{g}_i) \approx V \cdot L_i$.
 This approximation indicates that samples with longer responses inherently exhibit higher gradient variance due to increased randomness, and the gradient variance grows proportionally with response length.

 We also verify this property empirically using the Qwen2.5-7B model.
 We randomly select one math question from the Open Reasoner Zero dataset \citep{hu2025open} and generate 128 responses with temperature set to $1$.
 We calculate each response’s unnormalized gradient $\bm{g}_i$, along with the mean gradient $\mathbb{E}[\bm{g}_i] = \frac{1}{128}\sum_{i=1}^{128}\bm{g}_i$, which serves as the overall expected gradient.
 We then compute the squared deviation for each gradient sample $||\bm{g}_i - \mathbb{E}[\bm{g}_i]||^2$, the expectation of which corresponds to the gradient variance.
 Figure \ref{fig:qkv_diff_oracle} illustrates this deviation for the Q, K, V projection matrices in the last layer, clearly confirming that gradient variance increases proportionally with response length.
+More empirical examples can be found in Appendix \ref{appendix:examples-on-gradient-variance-and-response-length}.

 During RLVR training, the response length typically grows significantly over time.
 Consequently, using the standard estimator $\frac{1}{G}\sum_{i=1}^G\bm{g}_i$ without normalization would lead to increasingly high gradient variance.
 To mitigate this, GRPO introduces sample-level normalization, while DAPO employs batch-level length normalization, both aiming to stabilize training.